EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/recommended-hardware.rst

     * **Port forwarding** (see clients for further info)
     * **A case with heatsink and fan**
     * USB keyboard, Monitor and HDMI cable (micro-HDMI) (Optional)

+    While a 4 GB RAM device would work, we recommend to go for a 8 GB RAM board.

   .. tab:: Eth2